ConfederacyOfGaia/Gaia/players-guide.md

 ### Distances

 Distances in the Zephyrlands are measured in ***wheels***.
 One wheel is defined as the distance a horse-drawn wagon can travel in a day, and is roughly 24 Earth miles.
-From north to south, the Zephyrlands measure about 45 wheels (about 900 miles), and 40 from the Sinarin Ocean to the Sunbloom Mountains (about 800 miles).

 \page